 They were sworn enemies because of the families they were born in to.
 A tragic ending for a silly reason.

 How about the Hatfield’s and the McCoy’s?
 Same thing.
 Generations of hatred just because of who the family was, not who the individual people were.

 The Civil War and the German extermination of Jewish people are more examples of hatred of an entire group of people.

 At the risk of being politically incorrect, are the above well know rivalries any more tragic than the things we hear in the news these days?

 As Donnie Osmond sang, “One bad apple don’t spoil the whole bunch, Girl.”
 I suppose if you leave the bad apple in the barrel, it will affect those around it and spoil them, too.
-That’s still just one barrel.
-But, take heed, if you are hanging around with people who are spewing hatred it would be a good idea to distance yourself from them.
+That’s still only one barrel.
+If you are hanging around with people who are spewing hatred it would be a good idea to distance yourself from them.
 As speaker Jim Rohn says, “We are the average of the five people we spend the most time with.”
-So, unless you want to become an extremist stay as far away from hate filled people as you can.
+So, unless you want to become judgemental, unforgiving, and unkind stay as far away from hatemongers as you can.

 Less hatred in this world should be a goal for everyone.

 1 Corinthians 13:13 Three things will last forever—faith, hope, and love—and the greatest of these is love.